GeekyShiva/Talks-and-Workshops/Google IO Extended Lucknow/talk.md

 - Please read the slides before reffering to the links given below.
 - These links are Presenter Notes to refer after understanding the context in the workshop.

+# Talk Overview:

+This talk was completely focussed on newer audience onboarding for the technology and focussed to develope a taste of Realities forthe crowd with some data to support the point:

+Key Focus areas were:

+- Understanding Realities
+- Key points of VR/AR
+- Understanding the developer prespective
+- Starting your own VR/AR journey as a developer
+- Examples and data to support and validate statements.

 # Slide Link: